gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He glanced at the tiger again.

-"We should see if the sergeant needs any help with preparations," he said, rising to all fours.
+"We should see if the sergeant needs any help with preparations," Kulbinder said, rising to all fours.

+"Of course."
-"Of course," Indy said, her voice warm once again.
+Indy's voice was warm once again.
 "Please let him know that we'll be there at sundown.
 And if there's anything we can do to help…"